Looking for performance on a budget? We’ve listed 10 of the cheapest used hot hatches on the market today.

 The UK loves a hot hatch more than any other country in the world.
 It’s a simple formula: take a popular hatchback, up the power, upgrade the suspension and chuck on a body kit and you’ve got a car that’s fun to drive yet still practical enough to carry all the family.

 From little pocket rockets like the Volkswagen Up GTI to more understated hot hatches like the Skoda Octavia vRS, we’ve gathered together a list of the cheapest hot hatches on sale today.
 Most are older models than the current crop of hot hatches, which while excellent have crept (and sometimes leapt) up in price in recent years.
 But these are still fantastic drives, and when you buy secondhand you save a packet.
-If you've got a bigger budget to spend, then take a look at our guide to the best hot hatches
+If you've got a bigger budget to spend, then take a look at our guide to the best hot hatches.

 If you're looking for to save money on a new or used hot hatch, check out our Best New & Used Car Deals.

-Cheap hot hatches 2024
+Cheap hot hatches in 2025

 1. Ford Fiesta ST